MohamaduRiyas/public-transport-time-series-forecast/README.md

 ---

-# 📝 Key Insights (Very Easy English)
+#  Key Insights (Very Easy English)

-⭐ **1.
-Local Route has the highest passengers**, so it is used the most.
+ **1. Local Route has the highest passengers**, so it is used the most.
-📚 **2.
-School Service is very busy on weekdays** because of students.
+ **2. School Service is very busy on weekdays** because of students.
-🏢 **3.
-Peak Service goes up and down**, linked to office travel.
+ **3. Peak Service goes up and down**, linked to office travel.
-🚆 **4.
-Rapid Route is steady**, meaning consistent daily use.
+ **4. Rapid Route is steady**, meaning consistent daily use.
-📈 **5.
-Many services rise and fall together**, showing similar patterns.
+ **5. Many services rise and fall together**, showing similar patterns.

 ---

-# 📁 Repository Structure
+#  Repository Structure

-📦 Transport-Passenger-Forecasting
+ Transport-Passenger-Forecasting
-┣ 📄 README.md
+┣  README.md
-┣ 📊 EDA.ipynb
+┣  EDA.ipynb
-┗ 📄 .gitignore
+┗  .gitignore

 ---

-# 🚀 Real-World Applications
+#  Real-World Applications

 * Public transport planning
 * Demand prediction